 A little over a dozen universal apps (also known as Metro or Modern apps) are bundled with Windows 10.
-Calculator, Calendar, Mail, Camera, Cortana, Contact Support, File & TV, Get Started, Groove Music, Maps, News, OneNote, People, Photos, and Phone Companion are some of the apps that ship with Windows 10.
+Calculator, Calendar, Mail, Camera, Cortana, Contact Support, Movies & TV, Get Help, Groove Music, Maps, News, OneNote, People, Photos, Connect, and Your Phone are some of the apps that ship with Windows 10.

 That said, uninstalling these default apps is not a good idea, especially if you hope to free up some disk space.
 Some of these apps are under 1 MB, in fact, uninstalling all these apps will probably free up around 100 MB of disk space.

-As with the case of traditional Windows programs like Paint and Notepad, with default settings, Windows 10 doesn’t allow you uninstall or remove these default apps.
-The Apps and features section of Settings app doesn’t show Uninstall option when you click on a default app.
+As with the case of traditional Windows programs like Paint and Notepad, with default settings, Windows 10 doesn’t allow you to uninstall or remove these default apps.
+The Apps and features section of the Settings app doesn’t show the Uninstall option when you click on a default app.

 Uninstall or remove default apps using PowerShell